Explaining Professional Learning Communities

 Why are there early release dates?
 PLCs require time dedicated for this dialogue to occur.
 The most effective collaboration comes from time set aside specifically for this purpose, separate from traditional teaching and planning time.
 These collaborative teams need an extended period of time to focus on individual needs and to work together toward solutions.

 What are the early release dates?
 Elementary and middle schools will dismiss 80 minutes early one day a month (except for December) for PLC days.
 High schools will release one hour early each Tuesday of the school year for PLC days.
-To see the early release dates for the 2015-2016 school year, please view our academic calendar.
+To see the early release dates for this school year, please view our academic calendar.

 Is my child losing instructional time because of PLCs?
 No. There is no loss of instructional time for students.
 High schools have extended the length of the other four weekdays, while elementary and middle schools have added one day to the school calendar to account for the early release time.